 Green hydrogen plays an important part in the emissions reduction, which considered a viable fuel for sustainable future progress and energy transitions owing to the fact that it can be produced by water and sources of renewable electricity through the electrolysis process, with no emission of greenhouse gases.
 To prevent global warming and achieve net-zero problems on a worldwide scale, green hydrogen has been progressively advocated.
 In addition, the worldwide market for green hydrogen and its uses is anticipated to grow significantly in the coming years.
-Fortunately, the production of green hydrogen from renewable energy sources such as wind and solar is currently happening on a worldwide scale [22].
+Fortunately, the production of green hydrogen from renewable energy sources such as wind and solar is currently happening on a worldwide scale [21].

 Iraqi energy system

+The Iraqi energy system has heavily relied on these resources for decades, making the energy sector a vital component of the country's economy.
+In this context, this section provided an overview of Iraqi energy system, focusing on its oil and gas industry, electricity generation, and efforts towards sustainable energy.

 Oil and gas

 Iraq is a significant player in the global energy sector.
-Importantly, the volatile nature of global oil prices has had a significant impact on Iraq budgetary income and capacity to advance its long-term economic growth ambitions.
-In the previous two decades, Iraq had to devote a substantial amount of time and money to waging conflicts.
+Importantly, the volatile nature of global oil prices has had a significant impact on the country budgetary income and capacity to advance its long-term economic growth ambitions.
+In the previous two decades, the country had to devote a substantial amount of time and money to waging conflicts.
 Consequently, there have been substantial changes in the global energy markets.
 In the 2013 study, the increase of US oil extraction was identified as the "oil production trend of significance to Iraq".

 Since 2012, significant progress has been achieved in a variety of fields.
-In the petroleum industry, output has climbed by half to about 5 million barrels per day by the year of 2017, driving Iraq to the position of third-largest crude oil exporter in the world.
+In the petroleum industry, output has climbed by half to about 5 million barrels per day by the year of 2017, driving country to the position of third-largest crude oil exporter in the world.
 However, improvement has been uneven across energy sectors.
-During 2013 and 2019, electricity output increased by about 90 %, yet the difference between supply and peak demand is now greater than it was in 2021 [23].
+During 2013 and 2019, electricity output increased by about 90 %, yet the difference between supply and peak demand is now greater than it was in 2021 [22-25].
 The fact that the country power supply is not enough to meet peak demand, especially in the summer, is a big problem for everyone.

 Electrical energy